hiimkoin/Crockford-challenges/README.md

 6. Write a function that takes a function and an argument, and returns a function that can supply a second argument.
 7. Without writing any new functions, show three ways to create the 'inc' function.
 Using functions from the previous six problems.
 8. Write methodize, a function that converts a binary function to a method.
+9. Write demethodize, a function that converts a method into a binar function.